eltonkola/albanian_ohio/README.md

 # Albanians in Ohio — Open Research Project

-An open-source, cross-referenced research project on the **Albanian and Kosovar population in Ohio**, with a focus on the **Columbus metropolitan area**.
+An open-source, cross-referenced research project on the **Albanian population in Ohio**, with a focus on the **Columbus metropolitan area**.

 **[View the live report →](https://eltonkola.github.io/albanian-ohio/)**